OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 dataset$mainPlot <- with(dataset, factor(Block:Tillage))
 ```

 Due to the presence of two random effects, we cannot use the `lm()` function for model fitting, which is only able to accomodate one residual random term.
-In R, there are several mixed model fitting function; in this book, we propose the use of the `lmer()` function, which requires two additional packages, i.e. 'lme4' and 'lmerTest', which we need to install,  unless we have already done so.
-These two packages need to be loaded in the environment before model fitting.
+In R, there are several mixed model fitting function; in this book, we propose the use of the `lmer()` function, which requires two additional packages, i.e. 'lme4' and 'lmerTest'.
+These two packages need to be installed, unless we have already done so and loaded in the environment before model fitting.

 The syntax of the `lmer()` function is rather similar to that of the `lm()` function, although the random main-plot effect is entered by using the '1|' operator and it is put in brackets, in order to better mark the difference with fixed effects.
 See the box below for the exact coding.